Japan car makers scramble to assess impact of Renesas auto chip-plant fire

 "We are gathering information and trying to see if this will affect us or not," a Honda spokesman said.
 Other car makers including Toyota and Nissan said they too were assessing the situation.

-The effect on car makers could spread beyond Japan to other auto companies in Europe and the United States because Renesas has around a 30% global share of micro control unit chips used in cars.
+The effect on car makers could spread beyond Japan to other auto companies in Europe and the United States because Renesas has around a 30 per cent global share of microcontroller unit chips used in cars.

 Renesas said it will take at least a month to restart production on a 300mm wafer line at its Naka plant in northeast Japan after an electrical fault caused machinery to catch fire on Friday and poured smoke into the sensitive clean room.